Key Vocabulary: General relativity, medium, spacetime, black hole, event horizon, gravity, nuclear fusion, gravitational waves, frequency, pendulum

-Science Over Everything: What is so important about this discovery?
+CA: What is so important about this discovery?
 Why should people care about it?

 AB: This discovery is almost certainly worth a Nobel Prize for some members of the collaboration.
 In addition to being an incredibly difficult measurement, it matches exactly with the predictions of general relativity, proving Einstein correct about GR and giving us the first direct evidence for the existence of black holes.

 But beyond that, we’ve been staring at the sky forever with our eyes, observing visible light to understand the universe.
 We’ve made technological advances to be able to see “invisible” light, such as radio waves or x-rays in the sky, giving us even more information about our universe and how everything started.
 But these are all just different forms of light.
 If we continue to make gravitational wave detections, it will be a completely new way to look at the universe and make discoveries.
 It’s similar to only being able to see in black and white, then suddenly being able to see in color, having access to a new dimension of information.

 Dr. Bohn has Ph.D in physics from Cornell University.
 He currently works for SpaceX in Seattle, Washington.